 Stock area — North Sea (Farn Deeps)

-There is not Total Allowable Catch (TAC) for nephrops functional units which has resulted in this area being overfished.
-The latest stock assessment for nephrops in this functional unit was undertaken in 2017 and indicated that the biomass had just increased above MSYBtrigger and was no longer overfished, but was still subject to overfishing, with fishing mortality, F, being considerably above the level associated with the Maximum Sustainable Yield (MSY), as it has been for 10years.
-Recovery measures have been in place since march 2016 which include a series of technical measures to reduce effort in the functional unit with the aim of reducing fishing mortality to MSY.
-Whilst measures have reduced effort, the measures thus far haven’t reduced catches sufficiently in either 2016 or 2017, and catches have been above the scientific advice.
-Further provisions have been proposed to improve this in 2018, but it remains to be seen as to whether these measures will be effective.
+The latest stock assessment for nephrops in this area indicates that the fishing mortality has reduced and overfishing is no longer occurring, and the biomass is no longer likely to be overfished.
+Recovery measures have been in place since march 2016 which include a series of technical measures to reduce effort in the functional unit with the aim of reducing fishing mortality to the level associated with the maximum sustainable yield.
+Measures were not sufficient to restrict catches in 2016 and 2017 to advised levels and at the time of assessment, was too soon to establish if additional measures had reduced catches in line with the scientific advice in 2018.
+Whilst the recent increase in biomass is welcome, it is not clear how much can be attributed to the recent technical measures.
+It will be important to continuously monitor the effectiveness of the technical measures to ensure catches and mortality remain at advised levels.
 Bycatch of juveniles of other species can be high in these small mesh trawl fisheries despite the use of selective gear, and there are potential impacts to sea floor communities from bottom trawling in soft sediment.
 Parts of the fishery operates in Marine Protected Areas (MPAs) which are in need of habitat protection from damaging activities.

 Norway Lobster (also known as langoustine or scampi) live in burrows on the seabed.
 They are limited to a muddy habitat and require sediment with a silt and clay content to excavate burrows.
 Their distribution therefore is determined by the availability of suitable habitat.
 They occur over a wide area in the North East Atlantic, from Iceland to North Africa and into the Mediterranean, and constitute a valuable fishery for many countries.
 Males grow relatively quickly to around 6 cm, but seldom exceed 10 years old.
 Females grow more slowly and can reach 20 years old.
 Females mature at about 3 years.
 In the autumn they lay eggs which remain attached to the tail for 9 months (known as being “berried”).
 During this time the berried females rarely emerge from their burrows and therefore do not commonly appear in trawl catches, although they may be caught using baited creels.
 This habit of remaining in their burrows has probably afforded their populations some resilience to fishing pressure.
 Egg hatching occurs in the spring, and females emerge in spring/summer to moult and mate.